Striving-to-learn/Daniel-The-Cyber-Guide/SETUP.md

 ~/cyber-llm/rag/chroma/
 ```

-A successful run should end with output similar to:
+A successful run should end with:

 ```text
 Ingestion complete.